What do analysts, associates, VPs, and MDs actually do in investment banks?

 Koelliker found that VPs work between 60 and 80 hours each week.

 Bring in and manage business, essentially.
 There’s a lot of travelling – but it’s not all that glamorous – and overseeing the various stages of the hierarchy below.
-"As a director, you'll speak a lot with the clients," says the analyst.
+"As a director, you'll speak a lot with the clients," says an analyst.
 "Your role is to act as the interface between the client and the rest of the team."

-Managing directors are at the top of the investment banking pile.
+MDs are at the top of the investment banking totem pole.
 "They talk to the clients, meet the clients, bring in the revenues and build the business for the bank," says the analyst.
 "They're the connectors - the relationship builders - they're out there, finding out what's going on with their clients in their industry."
 Top MDs are often called “rainmakers” for an investment bank.

-How long will you be a D or MD for?
+How long will I be a director/MD for?

-How many hours will you work as a D or MD?
+How many hours a week do you work as a director or MD?

-As a director, you'll typically work fewer hours than a VP. - You might go home at 8 or 9pm.
+As a director, a bit less than a VP.
 Koelliker found that directors work between 45 and 70 hours a week and have much more control over their time.
 Finally, a glimpse of work-life balance, until you hit MD…

 Although banks are hierarchical, Michel says they can also be fairly egalitarian.
 If you perform well, you can progress through the hierarchy (at least to VP level) fairly quickly.
-In IBD, she says most people actually do get promoted up to the next level.
+In IBD, she says, most people actually do get promoted up to the next level.
 This makes banks less competitive places than people expect.
-Power differentials are minimized and everyone (according to Michel) works for common purpose.
+Power differentials are minimized, and everyone (according to Michel) works for a common purpose.
 Unfortunately, she also concludes that this can lead to overwork and burnout.